 |>80,000,001||35.0||(Actual salary – 80,000,000) x 35%||18,150,000 + maximum tax|

-The PIT declaration must be made monthly or quarterly depending on the employer’s period of VAT declaration.
+The PIT declaration must be filed monthly or quarterly, depending on the employer’s period of VAT declaration.

-The deadline for annual PIT finalization is March 30th of the following year.
-Employer needs to submit only one return to declare the PIT amount of all employees in the year.
+The deadline for annual PIT finalization is March 30 of the following year.
+The employer only needs to submit one return to declare the PIT amount of all employees in the year.

-Vietnam has a compulsory social, health, and unemployment insurance (SI, HI, UI) scheme.
-Contributions are to be borne by both the employer and the employee.
-The basis for calculating the contributions is the monthly salary as stipulated in the labor contract (capped at 20 times the common minimum salary for SI/HI and 20 times the regional minimum salary for UI).
-Effective from January 1, 2020, the minimum salary cap is VND 29,800,000 per month (approximately USD 1,283 per month), and the minimum regional salary cap varies from VND 61,400,000 to VND 88,400,000 per month, depending the region (approximately USD 2,645 – USD 3,800 per month).
-These minimum salaries are subjected to change during a year.
+Vietnam has a compulsory social, health and unemployment insurance (SI, HI and UI) scheme.
+Contributions are sourced from both the employer and the employee.
+The basis for calculating the contributions is the employee’s monthly salary as outlined in the labor contract.
+This is capped at 20 times the common minimum salary for SI/HI and 20 times the regional minimum salary for UI.

 The contribution rate to trade union (TU) funds, compulsory only for employers, is set at 2% of the salary fund for SI contributions for employees.
 This fee must be paid into TU funds once per month.
 If the employer and its employees agree to establish a Trade Union, employees will be required to contribute 1% to the Trade Union Fund.

-Employees who have labor contracts from one month (except for probation contract as confirmed by Official Letter 1734) shall be required to participate in SI, whereas the threshold for HI and UI contribution is employees with labor contracts from three months.
+Employees under labor contracts for one month or longer (except for a probationary contract, as confirmed by Official Letter 1734) are required to participate in SI.
+The threshold for HI and UI contribution is employees under labor contracts for three months and longer.

 |Social Security System||Monthly Salary Cap (VND)||Employer Contribution||Employee Contribution (%)||Foreign Employee Contribution (%)|

-The public holidays under the New Labor Code will be increased to 11 days from 10 days, with full salary payment for employees in Vietnam.
-If any of the public holidays falls on a weekend, the employees are entitled to take the next weekday off.
-In addition to these public holidays, an expatriate employee is also entitled to one day off for the traditional new year and another day for the national day of his or her country.
+The public holidays under the New Labor Code will be increased from 10 days to 11 days, with full salary payment for employees in Vietnam.
+If public holiday falls on a weekend, the employees are entitled to take the next weekday off.
+In addition to these public holidays, an expatriate employee is also entitled to one day off for the traditional new year and another day off for the national day of his or her country.

-By law, employees working in normal working conditions are entitled to a minimum of 12 days of paid annual leave, exclusive of public holidays.
+By law, employees working in normal working conditions in Vietnam are entitled to a minimum of 12 days of paid annual leave (excluding public holidays).
 Employees working in heavy, hazardous or toxic working conditions are entitled to a minimum of 14 annual leave days.
-Employees working in extremely heavy, hazardous or toxic working conditions are entitled to a minimum of 16 annual leave days.
+Employees working in ‘extremely’ heavy, hazardous or toxic working conditions are entitled to a minimum of 16 annual leave days.
 An employee must be given one additional annual leave day for every five years of consecutive service for an employer.

-Employees who suffer from illness and/or disability or take leave in accordance with a doctor’s order receive an allowance paid by the social insurance fund.
-The sick leave allowance is based on the employee’s salary used to calculate the social insurance premium.
+Employees who suffer from illness or disability, or employees who take leave in accordance with a doctor’s order, receive an allowance paid by the social insurance fund.
+The sick leave allowance is based on the employee’s salary figure that is used to calculate the social insurance premium.
 The maximum entitlement is:

-Above entitlements increased by 10 days per year for employees working in heavy, hazardous or toxic occupations or in jobs on the list promulgated by the Ministry of Labor and the Ministry of Health or working regularly in specified regions.
+The above entitlements increase by 10 days per year for employees working in heavy, hazardous or toxic occupations or in jobs on the list promulgated by the Ministry of Labor and the Ministry of Health (or those working regularly in specified regions).

-The sick pay is covered by the social insurance fund, not by the employer (applicable to Vietnamese employees only).
+The sick pay is covered by the social insurance fund, not by the employer.
+This applies to Vietnamese employees only.

 The allowance granted in lieu of salary is equal to 75% of the SHI contribution salary of the previous month.